graphql-java-generator/graphql-maven-plugin-project/README.md

 # Main evolutions for the near future

 You'll find below the main changes, that are planned in the near future:
-- Union
-- Fragment in graphql queries
 - Subscriptions.
 Currently, GraphQL Java Generator manages queries and mutations.
 - Add a gradle plugin (work in progress)
-- Manage properties which name are java keyword, like: public, private, class...
-Currently, it would generate a compilation error.
+- Manage enum values that are java keyword.
+Currently, it generates a compilation error.
 - Comments should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions